hyperspy/hyperspy/doc/user_guide/eds.rst

 Microscope and detector parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, the type of microscope ("EDS_TEM" or "EDS_SEM") needs to be set with the :py:meth:`~.signal.Signal.set_signal_type` method.
-The class of the object is thus assigned, and specific EDS methods become available.
+First, the signal type ("EDS_TEM" or "EDS_SEM") needs to be set with the :py:meth:`~.signal.Signal.set_signal_type` method.
+By assigning the class of the object, specific EDS methods are made available.

 .. code-block:: python